 Qualification and recognition

-On completion, you will receive the FNS40217 Certificate IV in Bookkeeping and Accounting.
+On completion, students attain the FNS40217 Certificate IV in Accounting and Bookkeeping.

 How to apply